^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The esophagus is a tube going from the pharynx to the stomach.
-The length of the esophagus depends on the sex, age, position of the head (when it is bent, it shortens, and when it extends, it lengthens), and averages 23-24 cm in women and 25-26 cm in men.
-It begins at the level of the sixth cervical vertebra, ends at the level of the XI thoracic vertebra.
+The esophagus is a tube that runs from the pharynx to the stomach.
+The length of the esophagus depends on gender, age, head position (shortened when flexed, lengthened when extended), and is on average 23-24 cm for women and 25-26 cm for men.
+It begins at the level of the sixth cervical vertebra and ends at the level of the eleventh thoracic vertebra.

 1. Cervical.